Algebraic-Programming/HiCR/include/hicr/frontends/RPCEngine/README.rst

 Declaring RPC Targets
 -----------------------

-RPCs are entirely managed by the Instance Manager class.
+RPCs are entirely managed by the instance manager class.
 The following snippet shows how a receiver instance can declare an RPC target:

 ..  code-block:: C++